 Enter on line 6a the foreign tax credit before adjustment (totals of credits for taxes on section 951A category income, foreign branch category income, passive category income, general category income, section 901(j) category income, certain income re-sourced by treaty, and lump-sum distributions) from Form 1116 or (total of credits for taxes on section 951A category income, foreign branch category income, passive category income, general category income, section 901(j) category income, income re-sourced by treaty) from Form 1118, Schedule B, Part III.

 Line 6b.
 Deferral of earnings of CFCs.

-Enter on line 6b your pro rata share of total earnings from controlled foreign corporations (as defined in section 952(a)(3)(A)).
+Enter on line 6b your pro rata share of total earnings from CFCs (as defined in section 952(a)(3)(A)).

 Line 6c.
 Deferral of IC-DISC income.

-Shareholders of an IC-DISC should compute the deferral as follows:
+Shareholders of an IC-DISC should figure the deferral as follows: